 From the turkey mixture, form small meatballs and place these on a plate.
 Set aside for now.

-Pour the bone broth into a dutch oven or stock pot and begin bringing it to a boil over medium heat.
+Pour the gut-healing bone broth into a dutch oven or stock pot and begin bringing it to a boil over medium heat.

 Meanwhile, cut the cabbage into small but wide slices.
 Cut your onion; you want it halved and then thinly sliced.
 Peel and chop the ginger and garlic.
 Set aside.